flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_MULTIDIMENSIONAL_THINKING-AGENT_EXECUTION_PROTOCOL.md

    - Research dependencies
    - Consider multiple implementation methods
    - Evaluate pros and cons of each method
-   - Add to the "Proposed Solution" section of the task file
+   - Add to the "Proposed Solution" section of the [dev_progress.md]
 2. Do not make code changes yet

 **Thinking Process**: